Refactoring Legacy Code

 Composing Methods

-Once complexity is reduced, focus on composing methods — organizing them so that each one clearly describes what it
+Once complexity is reduced, focus on composing methods — give each method a descriptive name and organize them so that each one clearly describes what it does.
+This helps clarify intent and makes the code easier to reason about.

 - Reduce cyclomatic complexity by extracting methods and naming them clearly.